Materials engineering - composites

 Understanding, modelling and processing of composites with respect to the properties and material behaviour and development of novel materials.

 This is a world-leading research area characterised by outstanding work linking fundamental engineering through to the Catapults and industry.
-As a proportion of the EPSRC portfolio, we will maintain world-class expertise that underpins sustainable growth aligned to key sectors such as automotive, aerospace, defence, rail, construction, marine, oil and gas, and energy (e.g. composites for high-performance vehicles, and the use of composites in turbine blades for renewable energy).
+We will support world-class expertise that underpins sustainable growth aligned to key sectors such as automotive, aerospace, defence, rail, construction, marine, oil and gas, and energy (e.g. composites for high-performance vehicles, and the use of composites in turbine blades for renewable energy).
 This will require the community to establish and nurture interdisciplinary links addressing the microstructure/processing/performance triangle.

 Research opportunities will focus on reducing material demand through resource efficiency and reducing lead times to product development through greater understanding of the microstructure/processing/performance triangle, highlighted within EPSRC's Productive and Resilient Nation Outcomes.
 The community should seek to establish and nurture links with the manufacturing sector and researchers there.
 This includes linking to the Manufacturing Technologies research area and focusing on the circular economy, reducing energy demand for material production, high-throughput manufacture, and challenges surrounding reuse/recycling of composites.